mdtanker/polartoolkit/paper/paper.md

 These workflows typically require many separate tools (i.e. internet browser, file browser, spatial analysis software, and mapping software), and are often manually repeated many times throughout a manuscript revision process and the scientist's career.

 `PolarToolkit` aims to consolidate this workflow to be entirely contained within Python, making it both easier and faster to perform all these steps.
-Scripting workflows like this has several advantages: 1) it decreases the chance of human errors, for example using an old version of the downloaded data or accidentally altering a pre-processing steps, such as referencing a raster of elevation data to the geoid instead of the ellipsoid, and 2) it allows entire workflows to be shared easily between collaborators with a single Python file or Jupyter Notebook.
+Scripting workflows like this has several advantages: 1) it decreases the chance of human errors, for example using an old version of the downloaded data or accidentally altering pre-processing steps, such as referencing a raster of elevation data to the geoid instead of the ellipsoid, and 2) it allows entire workflows to be shared easily between collaborators with a single Python file or Jupyter Notebook.

 Written in easy-to-learn Python, and utilizing common geospatial data structures, `PolarToolkit` is designed to be familiar to use for experienced Python users, while also being approachable for beginner coders.
 It is built upon several open-source packages, such as [Pooch](https://www.fatiando.org/pooch/latest/) for data downloading [@uiedapooch2020], [PyGMT](https://www.pygmt.org/latest/) for creating figures [@uiedapygmt2021], and [Xarray](https://docs.xarray.dev/en/stable/) and [Verde](https://www.fatiando.org/verde/latest/) for geospatial data processing [@hoyerxarray2017; @uiedaverde2018]. `PolarToolkit` is designed for generic work with polar data while there are other packages available for more specific objectives, such as [ITS_LIVE](https://github.com/nasa-jpl/itslive-py) for working with glacier velocity data [@itslive2024], [icepyx](https://github.com/icesat2py/icepyx) for working with ICESat-2 data [@scheickicepyx2023], and [earthspy](https://github.com/AdrienWehrle/earthspy) for downloading satellite data [@earthspy2024].
-Other similar software exists but differ from `PolarToolkit` in being either focused on specific objectives [icepack for glacier flow modelling, @shaperoicepack2023] or using different programming languages which require users to have paid licenses [Antarctic Mapping Tools, @greeneantarctic2017].
+Other similar software exists but differs from `PolarToolkit` in being either focused on specific objectives [icepack for glacier flow modelling, @shaperoicepack2023] or using different programming languages which require users to have paid licenses [Antarctic Mapping Tools, @greeneantarctic2017].
 Comprehensive documentation, API reference, tutorials, and how-to guides are available at [https://polartoolkit.readthedocs.io/en/](https://polartoolkit.readthedocs.io/en/), and development occurs in the [GitHub repository](https://github.com/mdtanker/polartoolkit).